For Buyers — Andrée Craig Real Estate

 In Canada, lenders use a Gross Debt Service (GDS) ratio to determine how much you qualify for.
 Your GDS should not exceed 32% of your gross monthly income, and your Total Debt Service Ratio should not exceed 40% of your total debt load.
 As home prices rise, some lenders have stretched this amount to 50%.

 We suggest you don’t stretch your budget quite this much.
 It’s best to leave a little room for the unexpected.
-Deciding how much you can afford should involve careful attention to your current financial profile, but you should also consider how it may change in upcoming years.
 Your peace of mind, comfort level, and security matter most.

 To help you find your perfect fit, your real estate agent will want to know as much as possible about the features and amenities that are important to you.
 It’s best to separate your list into what you need and what you want.

-Style – Love ranches or bungalows?
-Let your realtor know if you have a preference.
+• Style — Love ranches or bungalows?
+Let your realtor know

-Extras – Is having an attic or finished basement important to you?
+• Extras — Is having an attic or finished basement important?

 Where you buy your home will affect your lifestyle and the current and future value of your property.
-There are a few things you may want to consider when choosing your location:
+There are a few things you may want to consider:

 • Urban, rural, or suburbs?